brandon-rhodes/python-patterns/gang-of-four/abstract-factory/index.rst

 are exactly the same as they were before.
-The factory’s methods are called with various arguments, which direct them to create various kinds of object, which the methods construct and return without the caller needing to know the details.
+The factory’s methods are called with various arguments, which direct them to create various kinds of object, which they construct and return without the caller needing to know the details.

-It’s like something you might do in Python, but done more complicated.
+It’s like something you might do in Python, but made overly complicated.
+So avoid the Abstract Factory and use callables as factories instead.